nolanlawson/css-talk-2022/markdown.md

 I have a whole blog post going into the details on this.
 Basically you should just observe that shadow DOM (the yellow one) is always much smaller than the other ones.

+Now, I'm not saying to go rewrite your entire app in shadow DOM.
+But I am saying that shadow DOM has some unexpected benefits in terms of style calculation.
+So you can be a bit more freewheeling with your selectors, since they're effectively scoped.

-Firefox is incredibly fast because of their Stylo engine.
+Firefox is incredibly fast in this chart because of their Stylo engine.
 If every browser were like Firefox, then I wouldn't have much material for this part of the talk!
 This is what makes me optimistic that, someday, we'll be able to use whatever zany selectors we want, and it won't matter much for web performance, even on web apps with tons of CSS.